Compulsory Education Age

 The right to receive general education at home is guaranteed to every family without exceptions by the Law. (“On Education in the Russian Federation,” Article 44, paragraph 3, subparagraph 2.1.)
 The parents have the general right to choose the form of education for their children up to the end of the Middle School years.
 (Article 44, paragraph 3, subparagraph 1, and Article 63, paragraph 2 of the Family Code.)
 After the end of the Middle School years, this general right belongs to parents and child in common.
 (Article 34, paragraph 1, subparagraph 1 and Article 63, paragraph 4.)

 of this Article hinders home education in practice at the moment.
-Every child receiving general education at home is free to return to school at any stage of training provided successful attestation.
+Every child receiving general education at home is free to return to school at any stage of training, providing successful attestation.

-Those children, who choose to study at home or are recommended to pass the regular attestation on the conditions of externship in state-accredited schools, are obliged to pass two final attestations (after finishing the Middle School and Senior School
+After finishing the Middle School and Senior School level programs, children who choose to study at home (or are recommended to pass the regular attestation on the conditions of externship in state-accredited schools) are obliged to pass two final attestations

-level programs) in the school.
-In order to receive a state-approved certificate of completing general education, which is essential for continuing education in Russia, this final attestation should be passed in the form of the State exam in the stated
+in the school.
+In order to receive a state-approved certificate of completing general education, which is essential for continuing education in Russia, this final attestation should be passed in the form of the State exam in the stated accredited

 The (formal, optional) regular attestations are passed according to the regulatory norms and program of the school.
 State final exams are regulated by the Federal Regulations, unlike the Middle School (after 9 years of study) and Senior School (after